getumbrel/umbrel/README.md

 ## How to use

+Ideally, you should create a user for this and then run it within the root of that user.
+There are some root privilege needed stuff, however LND doesn't support tor passwords yet so we will need to wait.
 ### Step 1

 Ensure you have the [latest docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) installed, python3, and docker-compose (installed from python3 pip).